rust-aarhus/meetups/meetups/2024/2024-04-25-talk-night/program.md

 In his spare time he maintains the [dagger rust sdk], and moonlights as a Rust developer

+## Rust, Flutter and AI for Nature Conservation
+By [José Díaz][jid]

+[Are we GUI yet?](https://areweguiyet.com/) the answer is yes.
+Rust powers incredibly efficient and speedy software, meanwhile Flutter makes crafting stunning UIs a breeze.
+What's even better?
+Combining the two is a piece of cake!
+Join me as I dive into how this seamless fusion not only makes development a joy but also unlocks some seriously practical AI inference workflows.

+José is an Engineer with a passion for AI research in environmental applications.
+With experience in Full Stack and Machine Learning Engineering, he focuses on building new tools that can help protect biodiversity and nature across Chile and the world.

 ## Location
 This meetup will be at Margrethepladsen 4, 3, 8000 Aarhus (bottom floor of Scandinavian Center).